mahmoudibrahim98/RoentGen-v2/README.md

 ### Environment Setup
 Strongly recommended to create a dedicated virtual environment for this project.
 A `requirements.txt` is provided.
-After you install the requirements via your package manager, it is important to run `pip install torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0 xformers --index-url https://download.pytorch.org/whl/cu126`.
+After you install the requirements via your package manager, it is important to run `pip install --upgrade torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0 xformers --index-url https://download.pytorch.org/whl/cu126`.
 This downgrades torch in order to ensure version compatibility with `monai` and `torchxrayvision` packages.
 Tested and confirmed to work with wheels for `cu126`, `cu121` and `cu118`.

 ### Large-scale Inference
 To run large-scale multi-gpu distributed inference, use the following commands.